 After breakfast on board the ship arrives in the natural harbor of Cartagena, in use since the city was established as a major naval center by the Carthaginians in 227 BC.
 You’ll get acquainted with its history at La Concepción Castle, which overlooks the old Roman Theatre, the second largest in Iberia.
 Walking down the Calle Mayor, you’ll also see some of the Cartagena’s noteworthy art nouveau buildings, including the gleaming white façade of the Cervantes House and the elegant Grand Hotel, where you have time to explore on your own.

 After returning to ship for lunch your afternoon is free.
 Perhaps you’ll relax by the infinity pool or take in some Spanish sunshine on deck.
 Before another gourmet dinner on the Ocean Explorer, yet another lecture illuminates more about this historic region.

 Exploration of the storied city of Granada

 From our berth in Almería you set out on a full-day excursion to fabled Granada, the last stronghold of the Spanish Moors.
 Set in the Sierra Nevada mountains, Granada boasts one of the world’s most spectacular fortified palace complexes, the legendary Alhambra.
-On a guided tour, you'll see its most famous attractions, including the Lion Court, the Court of the Myrtles, and the renowned fountains and gardens of the adjacent Generalife.
+On a guided tour, you'll see its most famous attractions, including the renowned fountains and gardens of the adjacent Generalife.

 Beauty and history in seaside Málaga